 The department is staffed by part-time firefighters, except for the Fire Chief who is full time.
 The fire station is manned by six firefighters around the clock.
 We provide fire suppression service, emergency medical service, fire prevention and public education services.
 We respond to approximately 2,300 calls for assistance annually.
 Our primary response vehicles consist of two pumpers, one aerial truck and two advanced life support ambulances.

 Our manning strength of 72 firefighters is determined by city ordinance.
 This includes the Fire Chief, 5 Captains, 8 Lieutenants, and 57 firefighters.
-The Department is comprised of 5 Divisions: Emergency Operations, Emergency Medical Services, Facilities and Equipment, Communications, and Fire Prevention.
+The Department is comprised of 5 Divisions: Administration/Safety, Emergency Operations, Emergency Medical Services, Facilities and Equipment, and Fire Prevention.
 The Fire Chief is assisted by a full-time Administrative Assistant.
-Our organizational charts are available here.
-You can also review the Willowick Fire Department 2016 Annual Report.
+Our WFD 2017 Organizational Charts are available here.
+You can also review the WFD 2017 Annual Report.

 The Willowick Fire Department provides emergency medical services (EMS) around the clock to the citizens of Willowick.
 These services include both basic and advanced life support for trauma and other medical emergencies.
 Thirty-seven of our fifty members are certified Paramedics and the other thirteen are certified as Emergency Medical Technicians (EMT’s).
 We operate two fully-equipped ambulances and responded to 1,683 calls for medical assistance in 2012.
 Our average response time is three to four minutes depending on factors such as weather conditions, time of day or being committed to other emergencies.

 In order to maintain our certifications, Paramedics and EMT’s must complete specified hours of continuing education, depending on their certification level.
 Required continuing education can range from between 48 and 80 hours annually.